-- Ÿ We intend to elect to be treated as a RIC, and we will be subject to corporate-level income tax if we are unable to qualify as a RIC. - $\ddot{Y}$ We are a non-diversified fund. - $\ddot{Y}$ The lack of liquidity in our investments may adversely affect our business. - Ÿ Investing in our shares may involve an above average degree of risk. - Since we intend to use debt to finance our investments prior to the completion of this offering and we may obtain additional debt financing subsequent to this offering, changes in interest rates may affect our cost of capital and net investment income. - $\ddot{Y}$ We will need to raise additional capital to grow because we must distribute most of our income. - Ÿ Prior to this offering, there has been no public market for our common stock, and we cannot assure you that the market price of our shares will not decline following the offering.
+License arrangements We have entered into a license agreement with Pennant Investment Advisers, which we refer to as the "License Agreement," pursuant to which Pennant Investment Advisers has agreed to grant us a non-exclusive license to use the name "Pennant."
+For a description of Pennant Investment Advisers, Pennant Administration and our contractual arrangements with these companies, see "Management-Investment Management Agreement," "-Administration Agreement" and "- License Agreement."
+Anti-takeover provisions Our board of directors is divided into three classes of directors serving staggered three-year terms.
+This structure is intended to increase the likelihood of continuity of management, which may be necessary for us to realize the full value of our investments.
+A staggered board of directors also may serve to deter hostile takeovers or proxy contests, as may certain other measures adopted by us.
+See "Description of Our Capital Stock."
+Risk factors The value of our assets, as well as the market price of our shares, will fluctuate.
+You may lose all or part of your investment.
+Investing in Pennant involves other risks, including the following: Ÿ We are a new company with a limited operating history.
+We are dependent upon Pennant Investment Advisers' key personnel for our future success, and if we are unable to hire and retain qualified personnel or if we lose any member of our management team, our ability to achieve our investment objective could be significantly harmed. Ÿ We operate in a highly competitive market for investment opportunities.
+We intend to elect to be treated as a RIC, and we will be subject to corporate-level income tax if we are unable to qualify as a RIC. Ϋ́ We are a non-diversified fund. Ÿ The lack of liquidity in our investments may adversely affect our business. Ÿ Investing in our shares may involve an above average degree of risk. Šince we intend to use debt to finance our investments prior to the completion of this offering and we may obtain additional debt financing subsequent to this offering, changes in interest rates may affect our cost of capital and net investment income.
+We will need to raise additional capital to grow because we must distribute most of our income.
+Prior to this offering, there has been no public market for our common stock, and we cannot assure you that the market price of our shares will not decline following the offering.